Shanghai Indoor Stadium

 Hailed as a great feat of engineering at the time of its construction, the building is now considered dated and out-classed by newly constructed sporting facilities nearby.
 It is now used for entertainment events and sporting competitions, like table tennis.

 Name

-The Shanghai Indoor Stadium is located close to Shanghai Stadium.
+The Shanghai Indoor Stadium is located close to Shanghai Stadium, the home of Shanghai Shenhua.
 The two facilities have very similar names in Chinese – the Shanghai Indoor Stadium is literally called a "Sports Arena" (体育馆) while the Shanghai Stadium is called a "Sports Field" (体育场) – while in English their names differ only by the addition of "Indoor".
 This poor translation has been a source of confusion, especially after the opening of Shanghai Metro Line 4 with adjacent stations of these names.

 When serving as a concert venue, it is often referred to as Shanghai Grand Stage (上海大舞台) or Shanghai Gymnasium.
 It is also the venue for the annual Shanghai Masters snooker championship, a major event on the international snooker calendar.